b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/BoM Changes.md

 &nbsp;

-> Since the 1837 version, the Church has published ==five additional major editions== of the Book of Mormon, all of which included slight changes to improve the clarity of the text.
+> *Since the 1837 version, the Church has published ==five additional major editions== of the Book of Mormon, all of which included slight changes to improve the clarity of the text.
 The Church’s ==Scripture Committee== is responsible for overseeing the editing process.
 They research corrections brought to their attention and then make recommendations.
-All recommendations and any subsequent changes are approved by the Council of the [First Presidency](https://newsroom.churchofjesuschrist.org/topic/organizational-structure-of-the-church) and Quorum of the Twelve Apostles, the highest governing body of the Church.
+All recommendations and any subsequent changes are approved by the Council of the [First Presidency](https://newsroom.churchofjesuschrist.org/topic/organizational-structure-of-the-church) and Quorum of the Twelve Apostles, the highest governing body of the Church.*
 >
-> ==Almost 4,000 editing corrections have been made== to the Book of Mormon since the first publication in 1830.
-For example: the word _which_ has been changed to _who_ 891 times; _was_ has been changed to _were_ 162 times; and the word _that_ has been deleted 188 times.
+> *==Almost 4,000 editing corrections have been made== to the Book of Mormon since the first publication in 1830.
+For example: the word which has been changed to who 891 times; was has been changed to were 162 times; and the word that has been deleted 188 times.
 Other examples involve mistakes in the transcription process.
-While Joseph Smith and a scribe were translating in the book of Alma, for instance, the scribe misheard Joseph and wrote the word _whether_ instead of _wither_.
-This mistake, which was included in the first edition, changed the complexion of the sentence and caused confusion among readers. ==Each correction that has been made has aimed at aligning the text with the original translation==.
+While Joseph Smith and a scribe were translating in the book of Alma, for instance, the scribe misheard Joseph and wrote the word whether instead of wither.
+This mistake, which was included in the first edition, changed the complexion of the sentence and caused confusion among readers. ==Each correction that has been made has aimed at aligning the text with the original translation==.*

 — [Understanding the Process of Publishing the Book of Mormon](https://newsroom.churchofjesuschrist.org/article/understanding-the-process-of-publishing-the-book-of-mormon#), Church Newsroom, January 2008